Umag waterfront and marina on the northern Istrian coast

 • Modern marina and vibrant waterfront atmosphere

-• Convenient base for exploring northwestern Istria, Slovenia, and nearby parts of Italy
+• Convenient base for northwestern Istria, Slovenia and nearby parts of Italy

 • ATP Croatia Open brings a lively international atmosphere each summer